SEL-Columbia/Revisit-Server/README.md

 # Facility Registry API Server

 A RESTful API that serves basic facility information, designed for simple integration with other applications that use facilities.
+Provides endpoints for querying facilities by various properties such as location, name, and type.

+Revisit aims to provide context for your application and be a repository for global facility data.

 [![Build Status](https://travis-ci.org/SEL-Columbia/Revisit-Server.png)](https://travis-ci.org/SEL-Columbia/Revisit-Server)